 - Now go to the left sidebar and click on the editor tool.

-- Trim beginning of the video: If you want to trim the beginning of the video you are uploading, click on Trim.
+- Trim the beginning of the video: If you want to trim the beginning of the video you are uploading, click on Trim.
 It is above your timeline panel, next to the video trimmer.
 When you click on it, there might be blue lines on the sides of the video timeline panel.
-Drag to cut the part of the video that you don’t want to add in your final version.
-You can click preview to watch and save the video if you’re satisfied.
+Drag to cut the part of the video that you don’t want to add to your final version.
+You can click preview to watch and save the video if satisfied.

-- Trim middle of the video: You can trim some specific clips from the middle of your videos by choosing the Trim function.
+- Trim middle of the video: You can trim some specific clips from the center of your videos by choosing the Trim function.
 In the Timeline panel, click on the beginning of the clip that you would like to remove by pressing split.
 Now, click on the end of the clip that you wish to remove by clicking split again.
 Finally, click on the blue lines at the end or start of the video and drag them to the opposite side to trim them out of the video.
-You can Preview and Save if you’re satisfied.
+You can Preview and Save it if you’re satisfied.

 How to Edit Videos for YouTube?

 It is always very satisfying to know that users love the final video.
-There are few things that you should keep in mind while editing the video for the final product.
+There are a few things that you should keep in mind while editing the video for the final product.
 We’ve covered some of the best practices while editing videos during post-production.